 I came into the field of art education through a strong studio background focusing primarily in printmaking and painting.
 I earned my B.A. in Studio Art from the Tyler School of Art of Temple University and M.A. in Art Education from Teachers College, Columbia University.
+I currently attend The George Washington University, working towards my Doctorate in Education in Curriculum and Instruction.
 I am very grateful to the faculty, artists, art educators, and peers with whom I have worked and those I still continue to work with.

-Over the years, I have partnered with charities, galleries and universities to exhibit my artwork including, Baltimore County Arts Guild; D Center Baltimore; Vis Arts Center in Maryland; MDMacy Gallery, Teachers College, Columbia University; Benrimon Contemporary, New York, NY; Temple University and many galleries and colleges throughout Northeastern Pennsylvania.
+Over the years, I have partnered with charities, galleries and universities to exhibit my artwork including, NAEA; Baltimore County Arts Guild; D Center, Baltimore, MD; Vis Arts Center, Rockville, MD; Macy Gallery, Teachers College, Columbia University; Benrimon Contemporary, New York, NY; Temple University and many galleries and colleges throughout Northeastern Pennsylvania.

-Previously, I have had many experiences with various institutions and organizations instructing fine arts, including The National Gallery of Art’s High School Seminar Program, The Jewish Community Center of Greater Washington, YMHA-YWHA Jewish Camps, Teachers College, Columbia University, various New York City public and private schools, and the Philadelphia Museum of Art.
-I have taught computer science and technology to undergraduate students at Temple University and elementary and middle school students in partnership with a non-profit, Reach the World, Inc. I was also the director of the Maryland Art Education Association Research Commission.
+Previously, I have had many experiences over the last decade with various institutions and organizations instructing fine arts, engaging with visual arts research, and conducting art and wellness workshops for families and communities.
+Some of the organizations I have worked with include Hospice Caring, Inc., Kaiser Permanente, directing the Research Commission for the Maryland Art Education Association, The National Gallery of Art’s High School Seminar Program, The Jewish Community Center of Greater Washington, Teachers College, Columbia University, various New York City public and private schools, and the Philadelphia Museum of Art.
+I have also taught computer science and technology to undergraduate students at Temple University and elementary and middle school students in partnership with a non-profit, Reach the World, Inc.